 Post-census remission of debt

-Domestic Commonwealth supported / Full fee paying students who couldn’t finish a unit/s within the teaching period due to special circumstances may be eligible for a PCRD to remit the financial and academic penalties for the applicable unit/s.
+In certain circumstances, domestic Commonwealth Supported / Full Fee paying students who are unable to complete a unit/s within the teaching period due to special circumstances may be eligible for a Post Census Remission of Debt (PCRD) to remit the financial and academic penalties for the applicable unit/s.

 What special circumstances apply?

-- Do not make their full impact on the student until on or after the census date for the unit, and
+- Make their impact on or after the census date for the unit, and

-- Make it impracticable for the student to complete the requirements for the unit in the study period.
+- Make it impracticable for you to complete the requirements for the unit in the study period

-- students not knowing unit/course requirements or their responsibilities as a student
+- not knowing unit/course requirements or your responsibilities as a student

 - inability to repay a HECS-HELP or FEE-HELP loan

 - delays with the processing of a submitted enrolment change